(107). Are you considering whether to use overseas production ? Not sure how to go about it, or whether the advantages outweigh the risks ?

 5).
 While the factory can usually supply all the fabrics and trims, you may not be able to check the colours or quality before production.

-6). the factory probably wont have a full understanding of English.
+6). the factory may not have a full understanding of English.
 This can lead to many difficulties.

 7).
 You will definitely need a detailed tech pack.
 Although really it is always in your interest to provide one anyway.